Fyffe History, Family Crest & Coats of Arms

 Scribes in the Middle Ages did not have access to a set of spelling rules.
 They spelled according to sound, the result was a great number of spelling variations.
 In various documents, Fyffe has been spelled Fyfe, Fife, Fyffe, Phyfe, Phyffe and others.

-More information is included under the topic Early Fyffe Notables in all our PDF Extended History products.
+More information is included under the topic Early Fyffe Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the Fyffe family moved to Ireland, but this topic is not covered in this excerpt.
-Another 86 words(6 lines of text) about their life in Ireland is included in all our PDF Extended History products.
+More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 The cruelties suffered under the new government forced many to leave their ancient homeland for the freedom of the North American colonies.
 Those who arrived safely found land, freedom, and opportunity for the taking.
 These hardy settlers gave their strength and perseverance to the young nations that would become the United States and Canada.
 Immigration and passenger lists have shown many early immigrants bearing the name Fyffe:

-Fyffe Settlers in the United States in the 18th Century
+Fyffe Settlers in United States in the 18th Century

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.